|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 January 21, 1942

-On March 8, 1942 before dawn, the Imperial Japanese Army, (IJA) "South Seas Detachment" 144th Infantry Regiment lands at Salamaua.
+On March 8, 1942 before dawn, the Imperial Japanese Army, (IJA) "South Seas Detachment" 144th Infantry Regiment landed at Salamaua.
+The few New Guinea Volunteer Rifles (NGVR) and civilian residents fled into the bush and began spying.
+Meanwhile, the Japanese developed the area into a base and anchorage.

-The Salamaua area was targeted by Allied aircraft for a year and a half.
-Starting on March 10, 1942 U.S. Navy (USN) TBD-1 Devastator strike Japanese shipping off Salamaua.
-For the remainder of 1942, targeted by Allied bombers and fighters to neutralize the area as a base and target Salamaua Airfield until September 1943 when the Australian Army captured the area.
+On March 10, 1942 U.S. Navy (USN) TBD-1 Devastator strike Japanese shipping off Salamaua, the first Allied air raid against Salamaua.
+For the next year and a half, Salamaua was targeted by Allied bombers and fighters until September 1943 when the Australian Army captured the area.

 American missions against Salamaua